ENU-Group-F/Group-F/Use-cases/Use-case18.md

-# USE CASE: 17  - Capital cities in the world, population in descending order
+# USE CASE: 18  - Capital cities in the continent, population in descending order

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*As a branch manager, I want to produce a report showing me ALL the capital cities in the world organised by the largest population to smallest, so I can plan where to open new branches.*
+*As a branch manager, I want to produce a report showing me ALL the capital cities in a continent organised by largest population to smallest, so I can plan where to open new branches.*

 ### Scope